vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/concepts-1/vtex-io-documentation-building-a-carousel-using-slider-layout.md

 ## Introduction

-Some block types in VTEX IO Store Framework **carry and provide data to their child blocks** instead of rendering store components, such as `shelf`.
+Some block types in Store Framework carry and provide data to their child blocks instead of rendering storefront components.

 These blocks are instances of a `list-context` interface called `lists`.
 They are exported by the `vtex.list-context` app.